Adyen-for-platform icon

 Split payments automatically when processing through stores.

 If you process your user's transactions through stores, you can configure the store to automatically apply your billing logic.
 For example, you can deduct your platform's commission and the transaction fees, or choose how to book potential chargebacks.
+This means that you do not need to send split instructions for every payment, capture, refund, or chargeback.

 For Adyen to automatically apply the split instructions, you need to: